bhavana-adarsha/bhavana-adarsha/README.md

 ---

+### AI Governance Framework
+A product-layer framework for LLM output validation, safety guardrails, and reliability protocols for enterprise AI applications.
+- Highlights: Release readiness framework for a clinical AI chart summarization copilot — Alpha to GA, with safety metrics, pilot design, and governance sign-off checklist

+---

 ### AI and API Integration Framework (Coming Soon)
 A documented product framework for designing, validating, and governing AI-powered API integrations across workforce and operations platforms.
 - Stack: REST APIs, Python, LLM APIs
-- Status: In progress

----

-### AI Governance Framework (Coming Soon)
-A product-layer framework for LLM output validation, safety guardrails, and reliability protocols for enterprise AI applications.
 - Status: In progress

 ---